gabriel-lepinay/Workshop-CMake/file.md

 This game is hard...
 Lets add a hacked script we found to helping you.

 In the ./src/part2/ folder, you will find another CMakeLists.txt file within it.
-Compile the libHack.cpp file as a shared library object (.so), Make it so that the output is a file name libMysteryGame.so located in the ./lib/ folder at the root of the repository.
+Compile the libHack.cpp file as a shared library object (.so), Make it so that the output is a file name libHack.so located in the ./lib/ folder at the root of the repository.

 For those who don't know what a shared library is, it is a library (some compiled code) that can be loaded and integrated within your executable at runtime.